beast-dev/doc/tutorials/howtos/tracer_convergence.md

 {% include image.html file="treetracer-convergence4.png" prefix="/tutorials/howtos/" %}<br />

-This is confirmed by the Fréchet correlation ESS values of the individual replicates and the combined samples.
+This is confirmed by the Fréchet correlation ESS values (Magee et al., 2024) of the individual replicates and the combined samples.
 Note how the trace plot of the RF distance to the last sampled tree for the second replicate is showing a downward trend:

 {% include image.html file="treetracer-convergence5.png" prefix="/tutorials/howtos/" %}<br />

 {% include image.html file="treetracer-convergence6.png" prefix="/tutorials/howtos/" %}<br />